typewind/typewind.github.io/source/about/index.md

 ## Hobbies
 - Games: no game no life.
     + 3DS-FC：2380-6116-2933  SUN/ORAS/MH4G/MHX
-    + SW-FC：SW-6301-7155-8723 FIFA/Rocket Leaugue/Mario Kart
+    + SW-FC：SW-6301-7155-8723 Splatoon 2/Mario Kart 8
 - Football: no football no second life
-    + Home teams: Atletico and Liverpool
+    + Home teams: Atletico de Madrid, Liverpool
 - Anime: 我が生涯に一片の悔い無し
 - Reading: especially the history, philosophy, culture, geography and Sci-Fi
 - Piano: play some personal arrange pieces of game OST
 - delicious meat: just eat

 ## BTW:
-- Mean Machine is a nickname given by my friend Valentin.
+- Mean Machine is a nickname given by mi amigo Valentin.
 But I'm not mean and I wanna live like a human being.
 - Typewind is a neta of Type-Moon, which is my favorite visual novel game company with Fate / Kara no Kyokai / series.
 - True name: Shuyao Chen (陈舒瑶).
 Thank you for reading to here.
 Nice to meet you!